Slow Down: The Future Is Already Here

 1. Thank you reading and thank you for the welcome, Shadiya.
 Thank you for your thoughts too.

 A belch is indeed a belch.
 And, although the animals may not be the problem, humans are.
-The main difference between the two scenarios you describe is that animal farming is filled with untold cruelty, waste, mismanagement and disconnection at the hands of humans — behaviour which is driving us deeper and faster into the quagmire.
+The main difference between the two scenarios you describe is that Big Agriculture animal farming is filled with untold cruelty, waste, mismanagement and disconnection at the hands of humans — behaviour which is driving us deeper and faster into the quagmire.

 To my mind, that is not a good thing and if we can tread more lightly with that in mind, then I think that is a good thing.